jitpavi/COVID-19-Week-Wise-Cases---Indian-State---Chloropeth-Visulization/README.md

 ### Prerequisites
   ### -> Dataset:
-  * API for accessing data from the Central website hosting all the data related to cases(https://api.covid19india.org/)
+  * API for accessing data from the Central website hosting all the data related to Covid-19 cases in each state of India (https://api.covid19india.org/)

   ### -> Python Libraries:
   * Python